What this guide helps with

 Medi-Cal (California Medicaid)

-Medi-Cal covers a range of hearing care services for eligible residents, but there are specific rules.
+Medi-Cal covers hearing care for eligible residents, but there are specific rules and limits that can vary by plan type and eligibility category.

-As of 2025, the benefit for hearing aids is capped at $1,510 per person each fiscal year (July 1 – June 30) [8].
-This may cover one basic hearing aid (or two very basic models).
-Higher-end devices often cost more than the cap.
+As of 2025, the Medi-Cal hearing aid benefit is capped at $1,510 per person each fiscal year (July 1 – June 30) [4].
+This cap can be a major limiter for device choice.

 Private health insurance

-• Where to look: search your plan documents for “Audiology,” “Hearing Services,” “Hearing Aids,” or “Durable Medical Equipment.”
+• Where to look: search plan documents for “Audiology,” “Hearing Services,” “Hearing Aids,” “External review,” and “Appeals.”

 Veterans Affairs (VA) benefits